 Happy First Day of Spring, y'all!
-To get us into the swing of the season, today's recipe–the blooming gin garden cocktail–is fragrant, floral, herbal, and, best of all, delicious!
-I like gin cocktails–probably because they're strong–but a lot of folks aren’t fans.
-It’s different from many other types of liquor because it has an herbaceous taste to it, which is usually due to juniper or some other type of botanical element.
-The trick to making a good gin cocktail is incorporating natural ingredients that complement this (think fruits, veggies, and herbs).
+To get us into the swing of the season, today's recipe--the blooming gin garden cocktail--is fragrant, floral, herbal, and, best of all, delicious!
+I like easy gin cocktails because they're strong and refreshing at the same time and this purple gin cocktail is much the same.
+Gin differs from many other types of liquor because it has an herbaceous taste to it, which is usually due to juniper or some other type of botanical element.
+The trick to making a good gin cocktail is incorporating natural ingredients that complement this like fruits, veggies, and herbs.

-For example, this hibiscus French 75 incorporates gin, hibiscus and lemon and the result is flawless.
-The classic gin garden cocktail is another excellent example–it’s got elderflower, cucumber, and apple.
-Some variations incorporate basil and or mint, as well.
-My blooming gin garden cocktail amplifies the garden theme with a floral palette of violet, rose, hibiscus, and elderflower.
-It’s the perfect drink for spring, simple to make, and requires just a few ingredients.
-Like my bubbly bourbon & berries cocktail, it’s easy to drink even if you aren’t normally a fan of the kind of liquor involved.
+You're only a few steps away from the perfect drink for spring: delicious, simple to make, and just a few ingredients.
+Like my bubbly bourbon & berries cocktail, it's easy to drink even if you aren't normally a fan of the kind of the liquor involved.

 - 2 ounces gin